fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/index.md

 ## View Fano CLI Help

-To view available command, you can run
+To view available commands, you can run

 ```
 $ fanocli --help